XueshiQiao/DianpingSDK/README.md

 大众点评SDK（非官方）

-[dianping.com](http://dianping.com) Open Platform SDK (Unofficial)

-This SDK is targeting either iOS 6.0 and above.
+This is an unofficial SDK for [dianping.com](http://dianping.com) Open Platform, it's targeting either iOS 6.0 and above.

-**NOTE:** This unofficial SDK may become unavailable if dianping's JSON response changed.

 It is appreciated if anyone want to make this SDK better.
 Just feel free to fork and modify this repository.

+**NOTE:** This unofficial SDK may become unavailable if dianping's API changed.

 ## ARC